ukdave/openshift-spring-boot-gradle/README.md

 If everything worked you should now be able to browse to `https://<app-name>-<domain>.rhcloud.com/` and you should see "Hello World".
 Management information (courtesy of Spring Boot Actuator) is available at `https://<app-name>-<domain>.rhcloud.com/manage/`

+You can also tail the application log file with:

+    rhc tail <app-name>

 ## Details

-This is just a standard Spring Boot app.
-The only bits needed to get it running on OpenShift are in the `.openshift` directory.
+This is just a standard Spring Boot app (although I've chosen to use Undertow instead of Tomcat).
+The only bits needed to get it running on OpenShift are in the `.openshift` directory:

 - `deploy` - OpenShift runs this script whenever you push the repository.
 It installs Gradle if not already installed, then cleans and builds the code.
 This will create a single fat-JAR under the `build` directory.
 - `start` - OpenShift runs this to start the app.
 It sets the PATH to point to Java 8 and then runs `java -jar` to launch the Spring Boot app.
 - `stop` - OpenShift runs this to stop the app.
 It uses `ps` to find the PID of the Spring Boot app and then uses `kill` to stop it.

 The `start` script also sets the active Spring profile to one called `openshift`.
-This allows us to configure any application properties specific to the OpenShift environemnt (e.g. database connections) in `application-openshift.yml' overriding any settings for local development in `application.yml`.
+This allows us to configure any application properties specific to the OpenShift environemnt (e.g. database connections) in `application-openshift.yml` overriding any settings for local development in `application.yml`.